justmat/otis/README.md

 ![otis](assets/otis21.png)

 * L/R loops are laid out identically.
-* touch a key inside the "loop posistion" area to jump to that point in the loop.
+* touch a key inside the "loop position" area to jump to that point in the loop.
 * holding the **grid alt** button and touching one of the speed up/down buttons will return speed to 1.
 * holding the **grid alt** button and turning enc 2/3 will "slide" your L/R loops around the buffer.